xavierxross/PyNyaaTa-Gh-Mirror/README.md

 YggTorrent use CloudFlare to protect them to DDoS attacks.
 This app will make abusive requests to their servers, and CloudFlare will try to detect if PyNyaaTa is a real human or not. *I think you have the answer to the question ...*
-Over time, CloudFlare will ask you systematically to prouve yourself.
+Over time, CloudFlare will ask you systematically to prove yourself.

-CloudFlare have three type of challenge to be completed (from the easiest to resolve to the hardest) :
-- Pure Javascript done through [cloudscraper](https://github.com/VeNoMouS/cloudscraper) without any configurations
-- CAPTCHA *(not supported but maybe soon™)*
-- JavaScript and browser actions done through [CloudProxy](https://github.com/NoahCardoza/CloudProxy)

-For CloudProxy, you have to have an instance running.
+To be able to see YggTorrent results, you have to have a FlareSolverr instance running.
-Please refer to the [documentation](https://github.com/NoahCardoza/CloudProxy#installation) or install it via [docker](https://github.com/NoahCardoza/CloudProxy#docker).
+Please refer to their [documentation](https://github.com/FlareSolverr/FlareSolverr#installation).
-After that, change the `CLOUDPROXY_ENDPOINT` environnement variable to refer to your CloudProxy instance.
+After that, change the `CLOUDPROXY_ENDPOINT` environment variable to refer to your CloudProxy instance.

 If you use PyNyaaTa with Docker and the `docker-compose.yml` from this repository, you don't have to do all this, it comes pre-installed.